 Responses,” with David Peters (PI), Andrew Hochstetler (Co-I), Eric Rozier (Co-I), and Mark Berg (Co-I).
 Funded by USDA National Institute of Food and Agriculture, Agriculture Food

 and Research Initiative (AFRI), 2018-2022.

 Co-Principal Investigator.
 “Identifying and Informing Strategies for Disrupting Drug

 Distribution Networks: An Application to Opiate Flows in Pennsylvania,” with Glenn Sterner (PI) and Ashton Verdery (Co-PI).
 Funded by National Institute of Justice, 2018-2019.

 Understanding Associations between Place-Level Economic Conditions, Population

 Principal Investigator.
-“Understanding the Geography of Stress-Related Mortality in the U.S., with a Focus on Opiate Addiction and Drug Overdose Mortality,” funded by USDA Economic Research Service, 2016-2017, with David McGranahan (Co-I) and Timothy Parker (Co-I).
+“Understanding the Geography of Stress-Related Mortality in the U.S., with a Focus on Opiate Addiction and Drug Overdose Mortality,” with David McGranahan (Co-I) and Timothy Parker (Co-I).
+Funded by USDA Economic Research Service, 2016-2017. with David McGranahan (Co-I) and Timothy Parker (Co-I).